nigelhartm/game_of_life/README.md

 # game_of_life
 Welcome to the Game of Life project!
 This is a Java implementation of Conway's Game of Life, a cellular automaton devised by mathematician John Conway.
-In this version, we've added a graphical user interface (GUI) to make it more interactive and visually appealing.
+In this version, I've added a graphical user interface (GUI) to make it more interactive and visually appealing.

 ## Introduction
 Conway's Game of Life is a cellular automaton that simulates the evolution of a grid of cells over time, based on a set of simple rules.
 Each cell can be in one of two states: alive or dead.
 The rules determine the next state of each cell based on its current state and the state of its neighboring cells.
 This project aims to provide a user-friendly way to explore the Game of Life, allowing you to interact with the simulation using a GUI.
 It's a great educational tool for learning about emergent behaviors and patterns in cellular automata.

 ## Rules
 The rules for this implementation are adapted from Conway's Game of Life on Wikipedia.
-In this version, we use the following encoding to represent cells:
+In this version, I use the following encoding to represent cells:
 * 0: Dead cell
 * 1: Alive cell
 * 2: Cell that will die in the next generation